HSUPipeline/Overview/Templates.md

 ## Analyze Template

-The final step for a human single-unit project is to analyze the data.
+The final step for a human single-neuron project is to analyze the data.
 The details of this process are necessarily quite custom for any individual project, however where possible analyses should follow a shared basic toolkit and organization.